-FSOC1-FSOC9

-Note that code 7 - 'independent pay review body' should only apply to workplaces in the public sector.
+FSOC1-FSOC9 Note that code 7 - 'independent pay review body' should only apply to workplaces in the public sector.

-SeeCOLLECTIVE BARGAINING GLOSSARY
+SeeCOLLE ECTIVE BARGAINING GLOSSARY

-SeeRECOGNISED UNION GLOSSARY
+SeeRECO GNISED UNION GLOSSARY

-SeePAY REVIEW BODY GLOSSARY
+SeePAY R EVIEW BODY GLOSSARY

-The next set of questions look at employment contracts, and other entitlements that are part of the package for employees but are not pay.
+FRISE seeSUPERVISORGLOSSARY The next set of questions look at employment contracts, and other entitlements that are part of the package for employees but are not pay.
 Examples are holidays, pensions and cars.

-FOTHTITL / FENTITLE

-Many workplaces operate performance appraisal schemes, and these are usually, but not always, tied in to pay.
+FOTHTITL / FENTITLE SeeSICK PAY IN EXCESS OF STATUTORYREQUIREMENTS GLOSSARY Many workplaces operate performance appraisal schemes, and these are usually, but not always, tied in to pay.
 For example, an employee's annual pay increase may partly be determined by his/her boss's assessment of his/her performance.
 The section ends by looking at how performance appraisals are undertaken at the workplaces.

-FSOCINX see GLOSSARY
+FSOCINX seeAPPRAISALS GLOSSARY